thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

 shell script methodologies might serve your purposes better.

-Jobs that are simple one-time actions or that must be orchestrated across multiple nodes in the correct sequence are great candidates for Puppet tasks.
+Jobs that are simple one-time actions or that must be orchestrated across multiple nodes in the correct sequence are great candidates for Puppet Tasks.
 For example, you might want a task to restart your webserver or clear the mailserver outgoing message queue.
 These are not well suited for Puppet because they're a one-time action, but they'd make great tasks.
 On the other hand, the